dimitris1208/Back-Up-Products-to-MySQL-from-Shopify/README.md

 - Python environment with required dependencies

 ## Usage
-Simply run the script to initiate the synchronization:
+Simply run the script to initiate the synchronization